Loom

 Middleware: Connect via Zapier or Make to trigger workflows when Loom videos are recorded.

-Link Detection: Configure Slack or email integrations to detect Loom URLs and trigger appropriate workflows.
+Link detection: Set up Slack or email integrations to detect Loom URLs and trigger the right workflows.

-API: Build custom integration using Tallyfy’s API with Loom SDK for embedded recording.
+API: Build a custom integration using Tallyfy’s API with the Loom SDK for embedded recording.

 Book a consultation ↗ to discuss connecting Loom with your Tallyfy workflows.